Sapporo, Japan

 We asked expats in Sapporo what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Sapporo, should be aware that the cost of living can be high, especially for housing and healthcare.
 They should also know that Sapporo has a cold climate, with heavy snowfall in the winter months.
 It's important to have a basic understanding of the Japanese language, as English is not widely spoken outside of tourist areas.
 Expats should familiarize themselves with the Japanese healthcare system, which is universal but can be complex to navigate.
 They should also be aware that Japan has strict immigration laws, and obtaining a long-term visa can be a lengthy and complicated process.
 Cultural norms in Japan can be very different from those in Western countries, so it's important to learn about and respect these differences.
 This includes understanding the importance of politeness and harmony in Japanese society, as well as the traditional customs and etiquette.
 Expats should also know that Sapporo is a safe city with a low crime rate.
 It offers a high quality of life, with excellent public transportation, a variety of recreational activities, and a rich cultural scene.
 However, it's also a bustling city with a population of over 1.9 million people, so it may not be the best choice for those seeking a quiet, rural retirement.
 Finally, expats should be aware that Japan has a high cost of living, particularly in terms of housing and healthcare.
-Therefore, it's important to have a solid financial plan in place before deciding to retire in Sapporo," said one expat in Sapporo.
+Therefore, it's important to have a solid financial plan in place before deciding to retire in Sapporo," remarked one expat who made the move to Sapporo.

 What do expats in Sapporo appreciate most about the local culture?